Players, coaches, refs kneel for U.S. anthem as Jazz, Pelicans tip off NBA restart | CBC Sports

 Using platform to promote change

+"It's taken a very long time to get this momentum going," San Antonio Spurs coach Gregg Popovich said in a video that aired pregame, a project organized by both the NBA and the National Basketball Players Association.
+"And it cannot be lost."

-Gentry said he appreciated the accidental symmetry that came from the first games of the restarted season coming only hours after the funeral for U.S. Rep. John Lewis, who died July 17 at the age of 80.
+The Pelicans' Gentry said he appreciated the accidental symmetry that came from the first games of the restarted season, coming only hours after the funeral for U.S. Rep. John Lewis, who died on July 17 at the age of 80.

 Comments